 The foundation of the metro plans was laid in the year 2003.
 Raju soon diverted all the money into real estate with hopes to make a good profit once the metro was functional.
 He also set up a real estate company called Maytas.

 But unfortunately, just like every other sector the real estate sector too was hit badly during the recession of 2008.
 By then almost a decade of manipulation of the financial statements had led to the hugely overstated assets and underreported liabilities.
 Nearly $1.04billion in bank loans and cash that the books showed was nonexistent.
 The gap was simply too big to fill!

-Satyam Scam: How Raju was able to get away with the Scandal?
+Satyam Scam Case Study: How Raju was able to get away with the Scandal?

-The next big question while studying this big scandal is how was Ramalinga Raju able to get away with Satyam Scam in a company of over 50,000 employees?
+The next big question while studying this big scandal is how was Ramalinga Raju able to get away with the Satyam Scam (Satyam computers scam) in a company of over 50,000 employees?

 The answer to this lies in the miserable failure of PriceWaterhouseCoopers(PwC) their auditor.
 PwC was the external auditors to the company and it was their duty to examine the financial records and ensure that they are accurate.
 It is surprising how they did not notice 7561 fake bills after auditing Satyam for almost 9 years.